Out of Antarctica.

 Our first landing was on Halfmoon Bay, an island that is part of the South Shetlands just north of the Antarctic Peninsula.
 As preparation for the landing, we were given a scientific briefing about the seabirds and penguin species we would see on the island.

 The island is inhabited by chinstrap penguins, named for their remarkable facial markings, and seals.
 (Other areas visited during the expedition had other species of penguin such as Gentoo and Adélie, which inhabit slightly different niches).
 Penguins are rather comical on land as they waddle from side to side.
-Many of the penguins we saw throughout the expedition were chicks that were waiting for their adult feathers to come in to provide the water-proofing necessary to venture into the water to feed.
+Many of the penguins we saw throughout the expedition were chicks that were waiting for their adult feathers to come in and provide the water-proofing necessary to venture into the water to feed.
 Their various stages of molting provided some humorous looking ‘hairdos’.

 At various points along the voyage, we made stops to explore the incredible landscapes of Antarctica and to visit research bases that were dotted along the route of the expedition.
 These included Camara (AR), Carlini (AR), Great Wall (China), Palmer (US), Rothera (UK).
 As scientists, visiting the research bases was both a privilege and a unique opportunity to engage with the researchers working in Antarctica and obtain insights into their work and the day-to-day life on the base.